 How to Use These AP Government Notes

-If you’re using these notes to prepare directly for the final AP exam, I’d recommend taking a full (accurately timed) practice test before reviewing them.
+If you're using these notes to prepare directly for the final AP US Gov exam, I recommend taking a full-length official practice test before reviewing them.
 You can then decide which topics to target based on where you made the most mistakes on the practice test.

-It’s more efficient to do things this way rather than reading through all the notes indiscriminately.
-It’s also nice to get used to the format of the test questions and the timing of the test before you get too far into your studying.
-You may discover that you have more issues with timing or question wording than with content knowledge, in which case you’ll want to focus on doing additional practice questions.
+It's more efficient to do things this way rather than reading through all the notes indiscriminately.
+It's also nice to get used to the format of the AP Gov questions and the timing of the exam before you get too far into your studying.
+You might discover that you have more issues with timing or question wording than with content knowledge, in which case you'll want to focus on doing additional practice questions.

 AP US Government Notes

-The exam covers six main topics, each of which has several major subtopics.
-The AP Gov notes below come from a site called CourseNotes, and their titles are based on the corresponding chapters of the American Government 11th edition textbook.
-These notes have practice questions that go along with them at the end, which can be used to help you retain the information after you read through it.
-You can also look at these detailed political timelines from CourseNotes to put all these concepts in context and see how they’ve impacted American history.
-The vocabulary lists and the links to important documents at the end of this section both come from the APStudyNotes website.
+These notes have practice questions that go along with them at the end, which can be used to help you retain the information you read.
+You can also look at these detailed political timelines from CourseNotes to put all these concepts in context and see how they've impacted American history.

 - Chapter 1: Constitutional Democracy